“I’ve been given many awards in my lifetime — but to be numbered among the men and women I admire most — is the greatest honor I have ever received.”

 5 years ago

-When Bob Hope died 10 summers ago, he left behind a legacy as one of the best known, most loved, and longest lasting stars in the entertainment business.
-For six decades, Hope made us laugh in vaudeville, in the movies, at the Academy Awards, on stage and in print.
+Comedian Bob Hope (1903 - 2003) was one of the best known, most loved, and longest lasting stars in the entertainment business.
+For six decades, Hope made us laugh in movies, on television, and in print.
 He was renowned for his longevity (he was 100 years old at the time of his death), his love for golf, and his contributions to charity.
 But perhaps Hope’s greatest legacy is his work entertaining the troops.

-Today, Hope would have turned 110.
-As we prepare to honor veterans on Memorial Day, we take a look at a few highlights of the honorary veteran’s work for the USO.
+As we pay tribute to veterans, we take a look at a few highlights of the honorary veteran’s work for the USO.

 1944: A World War II show presented “somewhere in the South Pacific”